Skip to main content

 }

-Try to avoid the signed version as much as possible (unless negative values are really possible and needed).
+Try to avoid using the signed version whenever possible, unless negative values are truly needed.
 There are some caveats with BigInt argument serialization that can lead to subtle bugs.

-Also note that BigUint logic does not reside in the contract, but is built into the MultiversX VM API, to not bloat the contract code.
+Note that BigUint logic is not implemented within the contract itself but is provided by the MultiversX VM API to keep the contract code lightweight.

 Let's test that initialization works.